sammy-kablammy/.config/quick_reference/git_quick_reference.md

 to see all the files currently being tracked by git
 * git ls-tree -r main --name-only

+# HEAD
+HEAD is the name of the currently checked out commit.
+HEAD^ refers to the parent of HEAD.
+HEAD^^ is the grandparent, etc.
+HEAD~n is the nth parent of HEAD.

 # git rm
 don't use this command
 it just seems to cause problems. use 'git add' and 'git restore' instead
+(if you're looking to remove a file from git's tracking, then try rm --cached)

 # git checkout
 don't use this command